tstarrlab/SARS-CoV-2-RBD_DMS_Omicron-XBB-BQ/results/summary/collapse_scores.md

   id="toc-correlations-among-backgrounds-and-to-prior-wuhan-hu-1-dms-data">Correlations
   among backgrounds and to prior Wuhan-Hu-1 DMS data</a>
 - <a href="#heatmaps" id="toc-heatmaps">Heatmaps!</a>
+- <a href="#comparing-deletion-effects-to-mutations"
+  id="toc-comparing-deletion-effects-to-mutations">Comparing deletion
+  effects to mutations</a>

 This notebook reads in the per-barcode titration Kds and expression measurements from the `compute_binding_Kd` and